-Heather Leslie, Director of the Darling Marine Center & Associate Professor
+Heather Leslie, Director of the Darling Marine Center & Professor

 She studies the drivers of ecological and social processes in marine systems, and how to more effectively connect science to policy and management.
 Specific research areas include coastal marine ecology; human-environment linkages, particularly those related to coastal areas; and the design and evaluation of marine management strategies.
 Leslie’s work has appeared in the Proceedings of the National Academy of Sciences, Ecology, Conservation Biology, and Frontiers in Ecology and the Environment.